hypre-space/hypredrive/docs/usrman-src/input_file_structure.rst

 - ``rhs_mode`` - Choice of initial guess vector.
 Available options are the same as for ``init_guess_mode``.

+- ``dirname`` - (Possibly required) Name of the top-level directory storing the linear system data.
+This option helps remove possible redundancies when informing filenames for the linear system data.
+This parameter does not have a default value.

+- ``matrix_basename`` - (Possibly required) Common prefix used for the filenames of linear system matrices.
+It can be used to solve multiple matrices stored in a shared directory.
+This parameter does not have a default value.

+- ``rhs_basename`` - (Possibly required) Common prefix used for the filenames of linear system right hand sides.
+It can be used to solve multiple RHS stored in a shared directory.
+This parameter does not have a default value.

+- ``dofmap_basename`` - (Possibly required) Common prefix used for the filenames of `dofmap` arrays.
+This parameter does not have a default value.

+- ``init_suffix`` - (Possibly required) Suffix number of the first linear system of a sequence of systems to be solved.

+- ``last_suffix`` - (Possibly required) Suffix number of the last linear system of a sequence of systems to be solved.

+- ``digits_suffix`` - (Optional) Number of digits used to build complete filenames when using the ``basename`` or ``dirname`` options.
+This parameter has a default value of 5.

+- ``precon_reuse`` - (Optional) Frequency for reusing the preconditioner when solving multiple linear systems.
+This parameter has a default value of 0 meaning that the preconditioner is rebuilt for every linear system in a sequence.

 An example code block for the ``linear_system`` section is given below: